Policies and Grievances

-- Read the BCI Code of Practice for Commercial Members by clicking here.
+- Read the BCI Code of Practice for Commercial Members here.

-- Read the BCI Code of Practice for Non-Commercial Members by clicking here.
+- Read the BCI Code of Practice for Non-Commercial Members here.

 BCI Terms of Membership

-The Terms of Membership are available to download by clicking here.
+The Terms of Membership are available to download here.

-The Statutes of the association are available to read by clicking here.
+The Statutes of the association are available to read here.

 Data Protection Policy